owncloud-archive/documentation/admin_manual/appliance/Backup.rst

   appcenter-backup-owncloud:date

-There you find your data and conf folders.
+In it, you find your data and conf folders.

 Your database backup is in ::